Cancelling your vehicle or boat registration

-To cancel your vehicle’s registration, complete the vehicle/recreational ship cancellation of registration application form (F3517) .
+To cancel your vehicle or boat registration, complete the vehicle/recreational ship cancellation of registration application form (F3517) .

 Take this form and your vehicle’s number plates to a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services.